revbayes/revbayes/help/md/setOption.md

         DEFAULT: 0

     logMCMC=<0,1,2,3,4>          How much logging to perform when checking MCMC?
+NOTE: This option serves for debugging and should be considered experimental.
+The exact meaning of individual values may be subject to frequent changes.

         0: No information on individual moves written out.
         1 or higher: Writes out the generation, within-generation position, and name for each move.